Thoughtful Living: how to improve the energy efficiency of your historic home

 Working out how to get the best from heritage architecture, in terms of both comfort and performance – and with the planet in mind – can be an intimidating prospect.
 In our new series, we set out to help you navigate the landscape

 The fact that typing ‘energy efficiency historic homes’ into Google generates 532 million results is, well… A little daunting, to put it mildly.
 So where are historic homeowners meant to start when it comes to making good, useful and economically viable changes to the places they live?
-We know people are interested – a recent survey by BMG Research revealed that 90% of people living in conservation areas have tackling climate change and energy use at the forefront of their minds – which makes the need to demystify things all the more pressing.
+We know people are interested – a recent survey by BMG Research revealed that 90 per cent of people living in conservation areas have tackling climate change and energy use at the forefront of their minds – which makes the need to demystify things all the more pressing.

 Historic homes, with all their creaks and quirks, require gumption in good measure.
 But it’s even more important, says Matthew Slocombe, director of the Society for the Protection of Ancient Buildings (SPAB) and author of our Expert Witness guides, to have an understanding that “building conservation and sustainability should go hand-in-hand.”
 It’s an idea supported by Historic England too, whose climate change programme director, Catherine Dewar, says: “Heritage is part of the solution in the global fight to limit climate change and its impact on people and places.”
 A key factor, the organisation believes, is the reuse of historic buildings, seen as one of the most effective ways to reduce carbon emissions.
 As we all know, second-hand is generally more sustainable across the board.

 All sorts of things affect the energy efficiency of a building, from its location and orientation to the materials it’s constructed from.
-There’s no such thing as a one-size-fits-all approach (though one good maxim for everyone, Matthew reminds us, is: “the best way to reduce carbon emissions is to reduce energy-use in our daily lives”).
+There’s no such thing as a one-size-fits-all approach (though one good maxim for everyone, Matthew reminds us, is: “the best way to reduce carbon emissions is to reduce energy use in our daily lives”).
 Working out what to do is a big task, but we’re here to help, kicking things off with some big ideas to match.
 It may not be sexy, but it sure is important – as is our final titbit: whatever you decide, listed status (if your home has it) may limit you; seeking comprehensive expert advice is always advisable.

 Windows